The phone rang. It was a past client.

 So that night, I tucked my Universal Studios pass back in my suitcase, and stayed in.

 I needed to think.
 And pray.
 And cry.
 And remember…

 Which made me realize a few things.

-First, it occurred to me how vital it is to refuse stuffing down our feelings and to instead just feel them.
+First, it occurred to me how vital it is to refuse to stuff down our feelings and to instead just feel them.
 There’s such health in it.
 It’s okay to sit in our thoughts and emotions and just experience them.
 When we do, we can actually sort things through and come to some conscious decisions.
 We can live intentionally rather than reactively.